 We are not entirely sure at this time how the Scotts and Scotts-Irish reksated with each other in the Colonies and later the independent United States.
 Perhaps readers will have some idea here.
 We believe the Scotts were more dispersed than the Scotts-Irish. nd the Scotts wre more drawn from the Higlands.
 The Scotts that attend Highland Gatherings are primarrily the Scottish immigrants and not the Scotts-Irish.

 The press in America trumpheted the election of John F. Kennedy in 1960 as the first Irish president.
-Left unsaid by the press is the fact thst more than 20 presidents are of Scotts-Irish heritage, including some very important ones.
-The first was Andrew Jackson who played a major role in transforming America frim a patrician republic to a popular democracy.
+Left unsaid by the press is the fact tht more than 20 presidents are of Scotts-Irish heritage, including some very important ones.
+[McCarthy] The first and most important was Andrew Jackson--the only president who has an age named after him.
+Woke culture focuses on the nagative--Native Americabns and the Tril of Tears.
+And just ignores the fact Jackson played a major role in transforming America from a patrician republic to a popular democracy and all that meant.
 Harry Truman was another presidentb of Scotts-Irish ancestry.
+Nomother minoritt has given us so many preisdents, maby of wgich came from inder-privildged or lower middle-class backgrounds.

 McCarthy, Karen.
 The Other Irish: The Scotts-Irish Rascals that Made America (2011).